 I want educators and public school administrators to know that it can be done.
 All these public school employees invested in my child without resistance.
 It is messy.
 It is costly.
 Not every teacher is perfect.
 Not every student is perfect.
-However, it is happening in our district!

-I know she is in the great minority.
 I share this information not to boast, but to offer an example of appropriate public school intervention and the result it can have in case someone, somewhere can use this information to illustrate the need for appropriate dyslexia programs.

 How many children cannot read in second grade and are waiting for someone to make a difference in their lives?